laiyongtao/aio_nameko_proxy/README.md

 ```

 If you want most of your messages to be non-persistent(persistent is default).
 Set the delivery mode parameter as
-DeliveryMode.NOT_PERSISTENT.
-Call sw_dlm_call when you need to send a persistent message.
+DeliveryMode.NOT_PERSISTENT, Call sw_dlm_call when you need to send a persistent message.
 ```python
 import asyncio
 from aio_nameko_proxy import AIOClusterRpcProxy